 Background

 New technologies have tremendous potential to transform the lives of all people.
-However, people age 50 and older and traditionally underserved market populations are not always able to take advantage of these innovations.
+However, people age 50 and older and other market populations that often lack access to services are not always able to take advantage of these innovations.
 More needs to be done to ensure that products and services are available to and accessible for all populations.

 The sharing economy is an economic model in which technology platform companies help connect individuals to exchange goods and services.
-It is also known as the gig economy, collaborative economy, on-demand economy, and peer-to-peer economy.
 It has the potential to help all people, including those with low incomes.
 Individuals can generate income, rent out existing assets, and more easily rent the assets of others to avoid buying big-ticket items such as cars.
 For example, older adults and others are increasingly generating income by renting out a room, apartment, or house on a short-term basis.
 This is an important income source.
 But in some especially tight housing markets, there is some evidence that an influx of short-term rental units may decrease the supply of longer-term housing and increase rents.
 It is critical that access to products and services in the sharing economy be provided in a nondiscriminatory manner and be available to all.
 Questions remain as to whether this is the case.
 Ongoing data analysis is needed to ensure equal access and quality.

-For example, transportation network companies (TNCs), such as Uber and Lyft, connect people seeking rides with those providing rides (see also Mobility on Demand).
-However, some have questioned whether TNCs provide equal access to services regardless of characteristics such as race, gender, and disability status.
-Evidence has emerged that implicit biases may be affecting the ability of those renting out rooms or homes on a short-term basis to do so on a nondiscriminatory basis.
+For example, transportation network companies (TNCs), sometimes known as ride-hailing services, connect people seeking rides with those providing rides (see also Transportation Network Company policy).
+However, some have questioned whether TNCs provide equal access to services regardless of characteristics such as race, ethnicity, gender, age, and ability level.
+Likewise, evidence has emerged that implicit biases may be affecting the ability of those renting out rooms or homes on a short-term basis to do so on a nondiscriminatory basis.
 As a result, the largest platform has put in place changes to promote nondiscrimination, such as only sharing a guest’s photo after a rental has been booked.

 New companies operating in the sharing economy often collect and analyze large quantities of data about their platforms.
 When they share these data with researchers or the government, the data provided may not always reflect the full story because of conflicts of interest.
 In some cases, uncompensated, independent researchers may not be able to replicate or use industry data.
 This makes the data less useful for researchers and policymakers.

 Empowering consumers with full information will allow them to use the sharing economy effectively if they choose to do so.
-For example, they may need information about the benefits and drawbacks of the technology, how the platforms work, the importance of carrying adequate insurance in case of accidents, and how to resolve disputes if they arise.
-They may also need access to the technology, such as smartphones, which enable use of the services.
+They may need information about the benefits and drawbacks of the technology, how the platforms work, the importance of carrying adequate insurance, and the process for resolving any disputes that arise.
+They may also need access to technology, such as smartphones, which enable use of the services.

 INNOVATION FOR ALL: Policy